Barcelona-Polar-Lab/fresh_care_wp1_eulerian_evaluation/README.md

-# WP1 FRESH-CARE — Classic Evaluation of Surface Current Products
+# WP1 FRESH-CARE — Eulerian Evaluation of Surface Current Products

 This repository contains the code used to evaluate satellite-derived ocean surface current products against in-situ drifter observations from the